PlutoLang/plutolang.github.io/docs/Runtime Environment/Socket.md

 ### `socket.listen`
 Creates a new listener for the given port.
 #### Parameters
-1. The port to listen on.
+1. Either an int with the port to listen on or a string such as `1.2.3.4:567` for systems with multiple public-facing addresses.
 #### Returns
 A listener instance on success.
 Nil on failure.